nylas/rollouts-plugin-metric-coralogix/README.md

 ### Sample Analysis Template

-An example for this sample plugin below...
+An example for this sample plugin below.

 ```
 apiVersion: argoproj.io/v1alpha1